 Clicking any date in this list will update the rest of this pane with the details from that process.
 The dates are marked with an up arrow for backup/uploads, a down arrow for restores/downloads, and lateral arrows for any other process.

 The Selections tab shows all the selections that were in effect for a given process:

 The Vaults tab shows additional detailed information for each of the backup vaults used in the process.
 If used, this tab will show stats for the local vault as well as the remote vault(s):

-In addition there are these four buttons used for viewing the logs for each connection, or editing the INI or SEL file for each computer:
+In addition, there is a button group used for viewing the client backup logs, scheduler service log, or editing the INI or SEL file for each computer: